-One thing is for sure, one of us is going to come out of this with egg on our faces.
+One thing is for sure, one of us is going to come out of this with egg on his face.
 But I don’t mind if that’s me.
 I’ve been dead wrong about a lot in the past (I remember stocking up for Y2K!) and I’ll admit I’ve made a terrible mistake here too.
 I’m just asking questions — and as yet, nobody has provided any other convincing answers.
 I’m sure you’ll agree that, no matter how sure you are of something, it’s worth questioning and questioning again what it is you think you know.

 In answer to your question about what I’ll do when another pandemic strikes: I’ll judge it on its own merits.
-If it’s a real pandemic — I mean one where everyone knows someone who has died, that has a survival rate under 99.9%, where celebrities start dying (amazingly resilient they turned out to be with this one) and perhaps even one which you don’t need to be tested to know you have it — then I’ll support restrictive measures to contain it.
+If it’s a real pandemic — I mean one where everyone knows someone who has died, that has a survival rate under 99%, where celebrities start dying (amazingly resilient they turned out to be with this one) and perhaps even one which you don’t need to be tested to know you have it — then perhaps I’ll support restrictive measures to contain it.
 As it is, doubt remains the better choice I think, and certainly one which, as a critic of the system, I should take.

 And, I’d say, at the very least, so should he.